-In cases of emergencies, those individuals with physical impairments may need assistance with building evacuation.
-Evacuation of persons with disabilities will be given a high priority in all emergencies.
+In cases of emergencies, those individuals with physical disabilities may need assistance with building evacuation.
+Evacuation of persons with disabilities will be given a high priority, but may require assistance from First Responders.
+First Responders can assist in the evacuation of disabled individuals when the person's location and physical limitations are identified by telephoning 911 or University Security.
+Individuals with accessibility limitations are encouraged to notify Accessibility Resources and establish an emergency protocol in advance.